MrVictor42/ReactJS/README.md

-# Class 11 - setState
+# Class 12 - Destructuring props and state